xStarbound/xStarbound/README.md

 >
 > - Armour, clothing and race mods with included «body dynamics» support are compatible, but the «non-jiggle» sprites will be displayed.
 > - Mods intended to patch in «body dynamics» support for other mods simply will not work at all.
-> - Race mods that support StarExtensions' text-to-speech feature will work just fine, but the text-to-speech functionality won't work.
+> - Race mods that support text-to-speech features from legacy DLL mods will work just fine, but the text-to-speech functionality won't work.
 > - Race mods that use the scriptable humanoid animation system in OpenStarbound v0.1.15+ will not have correct humanoid rendering on xStarbound and may even throw a fatal error on startup due to missing expected parameters.

 <details>